Ojay16/AirBnB_clone/README.md

 ```

 ## Available Commands and Their Functions
-The console recognizes the following commands:
+The console runs the following commands:

 | Command | Description |
 | ------- | ----------- |